ezrosent/frawk/info/performance.md

 notwithstanding, I've found it is very hard to precisely state the degree to which an entire _programming language implementation_ is or is not efficient.
-I have no doubt that there are programs in frawk that are slower than equivalent programs in Rust or C, or even mawk or gawk.
+I have no doubt that there are programs in frawk that are slower than equivalent programs in Rust or C, or even mawk or gawk (indeed, see the "Group By Key" benchmark).
 In some cases this will be due to bugs or differences in the quality of the language implementations, in others it will be due to bugs or differences in the quality of the programs themselves, while in still others it may be due to the fact that in some nontrivial sense one language allows you to write the program more efficiently than another.

 I've found that it can be very hard to distinguish between these three categories of explanations when doing performance analysis.
 As such, I encourage